 Facilitating the future

 While UEFA has continued to grow rapidly, both in terms of activities and staff, facilities at the building also considered UEFA's further expansion in the future, with conference rooms equipped with simultaneous translation facilities and a restaurant included in the new complex.
 The offices are situated on the two upper floors of the building, which covers a total volume of 48,500 cubic metres over a surface area of 80 metres by 30 metres.
-In addition, the superstructures house another three conference rooms, and the car park provides space for 100 vehicles.
+In addition, the superstructures house another three conference rooms.

-The La Clairière building is located opposite the House of European Football, and has enabled UEFA to bring together some of its staff members who have been based at different sites.
+The La Clairière building is located opposite the House of European Football, and has enabled UEFA to bring together some of its staff members who had been based at different sites.

 High ecological and environmental standards

-Circular in shape, the new four-level building meets high ecological and environmental standards, and will accommodate some 200 members of staff.
+Circular in shape, the new four-level building meets high ecological and environmental standards.
 The foundation stone for the building was laid in January 2009.